vuk1066/tutorial/README.md

 # tutorial
-This is a project to learn about coding.
+This is a project to keep track of learning steps in the world of coding

 1. Started with ES6 tutorial on https://egghead.io
 2. Installed node.js